MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/privateinitiator-sample.md

 manager: "anneta"
 ---
 # PrivateInitiator Sample
-The PrivateInitiator.odx sample contains the code for the initiator private process installed by [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)].
+The PrivateInitiator.odx sample contains the code for the initiator private process installed by [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® BizTalk Server.
 This is a generic private process that sends and receives RNIF service-content messages from the default SQL adapter-based send and receive ports.

  By default, the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Setup program installs the sample in \<*drive*\>:\Program Files\\[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk \<version\> Accelerator for RosettaNet\SDK\PrivateInitiator.